Mechful/BdoMarketAlerts/replit.md

 ## Overview

 A Discord bot and web application that monitors Black Desert Online (BDO) marketplace prices and sends alerts when prices change.
 The system tracks specified items from the BDO marketplace API and notifies users via Discord webhooks when price increases or decreases are detected.
-It features both Discord bot commands for item management and a React-based web interface for monitoring tracked items.
+It features both Discord bot commands for item management and a React-based web interface for monitoring tracked items with full persistent database storage.

 ## User Preferences